The Practical Beekeeper

-Type Face: For some reason this comes up all the time.
+Type Face: For some reason this comes up from time to time in the reviews.
 All the people who review my book who are over 40 love the typeface.
 A few of the people under 30 think they got cheated because they think it would take less pages if the typeface was smaller.
-So just to clarify: Standard books (except for cheap paperbacks) tend to be 10pt - 12pt.
+So just to clarify: Standard books (except for cheap paperbacks) tend to be 10pt - 14pt.
 My book is 12 pt.
-To qualify as a large print book with The National Association for Visually Handicapped (NAVH) or the Library of Congress it would have to be a minimum of 14pt and should preferably be 18pt.
+To qualify as a large print book with The National Association for Visually Handicapped (NAVH) or the Library of Congress it would have to be a minimum of 16pt and should preferably be 18pt.
 The reason my book appears to be larger print is the typeface.
-If you put 12pt Verdana next to 16pt Garamond they seem to be about the same, but they are not.
+If you put 12pt Verdana next to 18pt Garamond they seem to be about the same, but they are not.
 Verdana is simply more readable at a given size.
 It is a win-win.
 You get readable type, but it does not take up more pages.

 Redundancy: The books were written originally as a web site.
 The web site was reorganized into three books: beginner, intermediate and advanced.
 Think of it as three books and you won't see nearly as much redundancy.
 You can't just jump into the middle of an advanced discussion of something without some groundwork.
 That will be the same groundwork as when you are introducing the subject to a beginner.